minervaclient/minervaclient/README.md

   - Requisite Courses Extraction (WIP)
   - Tool to convert typical term code to an eCalendar school year code
   - Includes tool to print the information of the all the available courses of a given subject
+- Remembering of Minerva credentials in native terminal/console.
+Implemented `keyring` module for secure credentials storage in system keyring.
+- Minerva search function now accepts course codes case insensitive (always converts to uppercase)
+- Mercury Evaluation scraping tools added to library
+  - Search for Instructors based on either a given name or ID number, can be partial, and obtain full name and ID number
+  - Obtain the list of evaluation reports on a specific instructor, or on a specific course
+  - Obtain the information from an evaluation report given a report ID number (ID is found in reports listings, and is temporary)

 ### **Version 1.2.0 - June 25, 2018**